 Jeremy Jacobs works for peanuts.
 Literally.
-Granted, Jacobs has turned peanuts into a privately held, family-owned, multilayered business that owns the National Hockey League’s Boston Bruins and exceeds $2 billion in annual revenue.
+Granted, Jacobs has turned peanuts into a privately held, family-owned, multilayered business that owns the National Hockey League’s Boston Bruins.
 But, at its core, Delaware North Companies sells peanuts.

-Jacobs’ father and two uncles started a small concessions business in Buffalo, N.Y., in 1915 as a way of pursuing the American dream.
+Jacobs’ father and two uncles started a small concessions business in Buffalo, New York, in 1915 as a way of pursuing the American dream.
 During the summer months, the brothers turned their attention from local theaters to ballparks, effectively creating the sporting concessions business.
 In 1930, Major League Baseball’s Detroit Tigers first contracted Delaware North to run its concessions.
-Soon, Delaware North purchased and began operating horse race tracks, and in the ’40s, it expanded into the hospitality and travel industries.
-By 1960, Delaware North was a global provider of concessions, hospitality, gaming and travel services.
+Within the decade, Delaware North purchased and began operating a thoroughbred race track, and in the early 40s, it expanded into the travel industry.

 In 1968, Jeremy’s father, Louis Jacobs, died unexpectedly, turning the family business over to his son, who was just 28.
 “My dad died at work,” Jacobs says.
 “That’s where he liked to be; he died doing what he liked to do.”
 Though young, Jacobs had been paying attention to how his father operated.

-Today, Delaware North operates in sporting venues, airports and entertainment complexes around the globe.
-It owns and manages resorts in places as far off as Australia and New Zealand.
+Today, Delaware North operates in gaming, parks and resorts, food services, retail, travel and sports venues and hospitality around the globe.
+It owns and manages resorts, restaurants and stores in places as close to home as Yellowstone and as far off as Australia and New Zealand.

-Jacobs’ first loves are sports and horses, so he expanded the company’s gaming and sporting ventures.
+Jacobs’ first loves are sports and horses, so he expanded the company’s presence across sporting teams.
 “When we got into gaming, we had an understanding of gaming and race tracks,” Jacobs says.
 “It was just evolutionary for us.
 In a lot of cases, they’re very similar.”
-In a few short years, he purchased Boston Garden and the Boston Bruins.
+In 1975, he purchased Boston Garden and the Boston Bruins.

 He has slowly expanded the scope and breadth of the company, trying new projects as he sees fit.
 The results haven’t always been successful.
 A foray into the steel and smelting industries ended in failure.
 But Jacobs learned from his miscalculations.